 Original appraised value

 - Maximum income and loan amount limits apply.
-Fixed-rate purchase loans, primary residences only.
+Fixed-rate mortgages (no cash out refinances), primary residences only.
 Certain property types are ineligible.
 Maximum loan-to-value (“LTV”) is 97%, and maximum combined LTV is 105%.
 For LTV >95%, any secondary financing must be from an approved Community Second Program.
 Homebuyer education may be required.
 Other restrictions apply.

 Credit and collateral are subject to approval.
 Terms and conditions apply.
 This is not a commitment to lend.
 Programs, rates, terms and conditions are subject to change without notice.